 The Southern Nevada Regional Housing Authority (SNRHA) continues to utilize its Capital Fund Program (CFP) for the required capital improvements.
 The SNRHA CFP Funds is one of the financing tools to fund comprehensive modernization and new construction under the Rental Assistance Demonstration (RAD) Program and Mixed Finance Program.
-The agency was recently one of eight cities to receive a Department of Housing and Urban Development (HUD) Choice Neighborhood Initiative (CNI) Planning Grants for the Historic Westside of Las Vegas.
+The agency was one of eight cities to receive a Department of Housing and Urban Development (HUD) Choice Neighborhood Initiative (CNI) Planning Grants for the Historic Westside of Las Vegas.
 The kickoff meeting for this grant occurred on January 25, 2022, and a virtual meeting is scheduled to introduce HUD to the community On February 24, 2022.
-The SNRHA (Grantee) and the City of Las Vegas (Co-Grantee) will work with the community, residents, stakeholders, and public and private partners over the next two years preparing a Transformation Plan.
+The SNRHA (Grantee) and the City of Las Vegas (Co-Grantee) has worked with the community, residents, stakeholders, and public and private partners the last fifteen (15) months preparing a Transformation Plan.
 This Plan could lead to the receipt of an Implementation Grant which would provide funds to redevelop the Marble Manor property.
 The agency will continue to work with a Master Developer to redevelop the Marble Manor Development in conjunction with the Westside 100 Plan.
 The agency received approval from HUD and is in the process of converting the 200-unit James Down Towers Senior Development from Public Housing Units to Project Based Voucher units under the RAD conversion program.
-Architectural/Engineering drawings are being prepared and a financing team has been assembled for a complete comprehensive modernization of the property to ensure long term affordable housing at the property.
-The agency is analyzing their public and affordable housing portfolio for possible repositioning as well as exploring options to develop more affordable housing on its vacant land throughout Southern Nevada.
-These developments will be mixed-income, mixed-financed developments including public and affordable housing.
+The agency has selected a General Contractor and Financial Investor.
+The project is scheduled to close and began phased construction in My 2023 with a fifteen (15) construction schedule.
+The agency was awarded 9% Low Income Housing Tax Credits to complete preservation rehabilitation of it fifty-nine (59) unit Hullum Homes Family Apartment Development.
+Architectural/Engineering drawings have been prepared, a general Contractor for Construction Bid is under review and the financing team has been assembled for a complete comprehensive modernization of the property to ensure long term affordable housing at the property.